SEIR-11-08/js-basic-loops/README.md

 ## Excited Kitten

-1. Write code that logs "Love me, pet me!
+1. Write a loop that logs "Love me, pet me!
 HSSSSSS!"
 10 times.

 2. For every **even** number in your loop, log "...human...why you taking pictures of me?...", "...the catnip made me do it...", "meow?", or "...why does the red dot always get away..." at random.

->Hint: You will need to use Math.random()
+>Hint: You will need to use Math.random() to randomly choose the cat's response.

 <hr>